lueck/pygradrana/README.md

 	gradrana SUBCOMMAND -h

 on the commandline.
+An alternative name of the program is `dranalyze`.
 The subcommands are

 **configuration**
 : Generate a configuration matrix of the analyzed play.